 - Papers "in preparation" or "submitted" are not acceptable as references.
 Once accepted, they may be quoted as "in press", but not before.

 - The reference format must be strictly followed.

 - Book by a single author

 - For ordinal number of edition, use 1st, 2nd, 3rd, 4th, 5th, etc., and set off numbered editions with periods.
 Also, note whether an edition is revised or if it is a facsimile edition, and note that the letters following the edition number are not superscripted.

-- Elster, Jon (1989) Nuts and Bolts for the Social Sciences.
-Cambridge University Press, New York.
+- Elster, J. (1989) Nuts and Bolts for the Social Sciences.
+New York: Cambridge University Press.

-- Morales Padrón, Francisco (1971) Historia del descubrimiento y conquista de América.
+- Morales Padrón, F. (1971) Historia del descubrimiento y conquista de América.
 2nd ed.
-Editora Nacional, Madrid.
+Madrid: Editora Nacional.

 - Book by multiple authors